Back to blog

 This project is facing watering down from CDOT leadership, which seems to be trying to bias the public against alternatives with a bus-only lane, which is the critical piece to high-quality transit on the corridor.
 They seem to have decided on the design where the bus still moves in–and gets stuck in–traffic, and they’re working to create a narrative that the public doesn’t want the bus to move in its own lane.
 However, we know that’s not the case!

 We and many others want to see a dedicated bus lane the entire length of the corridor, without widening the roadway.
 The full benefits of BRT won’t be completely realized if the bus doesn’t have its own lane for the length of the corridor.
 This is crucial to keeping the buses from being stuck in traffic and able to keep to the every-ten-minutes-or-less schedule that will make transit service frequent and reliable enough to entice new riders.
-Attend the open house and share your support for bus-only lanes!
+Take CDOT’s survey and share your support for bus-only lanes!

 WHY BRT